 Non-enveloped, head-tail structure.
 The icosahedral head is about 85 nm in diameter and virions also produce head size variants (about 47-65 nm).
-The tail is long, 215 nm, contractile, has 6 long kinked fibers and base plates.
+The tail is long, 228×18 nm, contractile, has six 90 nm-long kinked fibers and a base plate.

 Genes are transcribed by operons.

-- Adsorption: the phage attaches to target cell through its tail fibers.
+- Adsorption: the phage attaches to the target cell through its tail fibers.

-- Injection: viral DNA is injected in host cell periplasm by contraction of the tail
+- Ejection of the viral DNA into host cell cytoplasm by contraction of the tail sheath.

 - Transcription and translation of early genes.

 - Synthesis of linear concatemers copies of viral DNA.
 Transcription and translation of late genes.

 - Assembly of an empty procapsid and packaging of the genome.